loopbackio/loopback.io/pages/en/lb2/Operation-hooks.md

 Using operation hooks enables you to intercept actions that modify data independent of the specific method that invokes them (for example, `create`, `save`, or `updateOrCreate`).

 {% include note.html content="
-In general, use operation hooks instead of deprecated [model hooks](Model-hooks.html) to do something when a model performs a specific operation." %}
+In general, use operation hooks instead of deprecated [model hooks](Model-hooks.html) to do something when a model performs a specific operation.
+" %}

 The API is simple: the method `Model.observe(_name_, _observer_)`, where _`name`_ is the string name of the operation hook, for example "before save", and _`observer`_ is `function observer(context, callback)`.
 Child models inherit observers, and you can register multiple observers for a hook.